edrabbit/flickr_backupr/README.md

 I figure I'll only need to run it in its entirety once so :man_shrugging

 Disclaimer: Not fully tested.
 YMMV.
 Please be nice to Flickr's API.

+This is intended for personal use.
+Please respect photographers and their respective copyright choices.